Lwazi Skosana

-Lwazi Skosana (born 2 August 1991) is a South African footballer that currently plays as a midfielder for Orlando Pirates in the Premier Soccer League.
+Lwazi Skosana (born 2 August 1991) is a South African footballer who played as a midfielder.

 As a Moroka Swallows youth player, Skosana was promoted to the first in the 2010–11 season and has been a regular feature the first squad, being used mostly as a substitute.
 He never made any appearances in the 2012–13 season and Swallows declined to extend his contract.

 In December 2013, Skosana has started to train with Orlando Pirates and on 16 January 2014, the club officially announced that he is a new Orlando Pirates player.